aar0man/python-masterclass-23/Readme.md

-Materialele din acest repo sunt continutul evenimentului Python Masterclass din data de 10-11 Noiembrie 2023.
+The materials in this repo are the content of the Python Masterclass event on November 10-11, 2023.

 Created by Andrei Roman
 andrei.roman@assist.ro

+If you want to execute the practical cases and have problems, you can contact me at andrei.roman@assist.ro.